 Let me start this out saying when I first stepped foot at Baylor, “sorority girl” was by no means the title I was looking for.
 I come from a family that has no Greek life affiliation, and I wasn’t sure if I wanted to be the one to change that.
 I didn’t grow up being the most confident person and I surely didn’t like the idea of being “picked”.
 In fact, despite her encouragement of me rushing, my mom told me once that if I didn’t think I could handle potentially being rejected by the sorority I loved, it wasn’t worth it.
-But despite all my apprehensions, I rushed anyway; and let me tell you, it was one of my best decisions.
+But despite all my apprehensions, I rushed anyway.
 So for the incoming freshman girls worried about fitting in or finding the right sorority, I have some words of wisdom.

 First, I want to debunk some Greek life myths.
 When I was in high school I thought the only way to make friends in college or fit in was to join a sorority.
 Though I have made amazing friends through Pi Phi, some of my best friends are in different sororities or none at all.
 As far as finding friends, a sorority is just like any club or organization; it provides an opportunity to surround yourself with like minded people.